xorad-art/xorad-art.github.io/assets/content/about.md

 ### Things to do

 There are still **a lot** of things to do, but, I'm working on it.

-- [x] Light mode is for losers, I'm not writing css for that
-- [x] Add proper quick loading of markdown html content
-- [ ] Add contact form and contact page
-- [ ] Add blog and projects navigation
-- [ ] Link social media
-- [ ] Make the tablet and desktop versions of the css
-- [ ] Add conditional CSS generation
+I'm planning to add a blog, and a main page with a list of my projects, but, I'm not in a hurry.
+For now, the bulk of the development is done, and I should focus on adding content.